MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

     update-search
     ```

-15. When the script completes, in the Azure portal, on the page for your Azure Cognitive Search resource, select the **Indexers** page and wait for the indexing process to complete.
+15. When the script completes, in the Azure portal, on the page for your Azure AI Search resource, select the **Indexers** page and wait for the indexing process to complete.

     *You can select **Refresh** to track the progress of the indexing operation.
 It may take a minute or so to complete.*